huggingface/transformers/docs/source/en/main_classes/logging.md

 We use both in the `transformers` library.
 We leverage and adapt `logging`'s `captureWarnings` method to allow management of these warning messages by the verbosity setters above.

 What does that mean for developers of the library?
-We should respect the following heuristic:
+We should respect the following heuristics:
 - `warnings` should be favored for developers of the library and libraries dependent on `transformers`
 - `logging` should be used for end-users of the library using it in every-day projects